PaoloBonicco7/generative-ai/README.md

 ## Getting Started

 The repository includes detailed documentation, code examples, and pre-trained models to help you quickly set up your local environment and begin exploring LLMs, RAG, and fine-tuning techniques.
+To test the code, it is recommended to create a virtual environment and install the dependencies listed in the requirements.txt file.
+Each folder in the repository has its own dedicated virtual environment and requirements.txt file for easy setup

 ## Contributions